Imaging for a clearer view.

 Do not wear turtlenecks or high collar shirts.

-As a member of a patient focused team, our department works very closely with highly skilled Radiologists, pathologists, surgeons, oncologists, state licensed mammographers, and radiological technologists who are all committed to the health and wellness of those we serve.
+As a member of a patient focused team, our department works very closely with highly skilled Radiologists, pathologists, surgeons, oncologists, state licensed mammographers, and radiologic technologists who are all committed to the health and wellness of those we serve.